learningworks/moodle-block_advnotifications/README.md

 ### Features:

-* Customisable title
-* Customisable message
+* Customisable title & message
-* Basic HTML allowed for advanced users
+* Basic HTML tags allowed for advanced users
-* Multi-lingual support
+* Multi-lingual/filter support
 * Multiple types of notifications (Bootstrap-based)
 * Type-based icons (optional setting)
 * Dismissible/Non-Dismissible
-* Customisable date range to show notification from and to
+* Customisable date range to show notifications
 * Display a notification to the user a set amount of times
 * Instance-based or global/site-wide notifications
 * Enable/Disable a/all notifications (Site-wide and instance-based)